Password Strength Test

 What Makes a Password Strong?

 Password strength is primarily determined by entropy - A measure of unpredictability.
 The higher the entropy, the more guesses an attacker needs on average.
 Entropy is calculated from the character set size and password length.
+Our explainer on password entropy covers exactly how those bits are calculated.

 Strength by Character Set